Darginec05/Yoopta-Editor/README.md

 ## Examples - DEMO's

-In this section, we provide you with some examples of using the Yoopta-Editor in your projects.
+Find below useful examples of utilising the Yoopta-Editor in your projects.
 These examples will help you get started quickly and show you how easy it is to integrate and customize the editor to your needs.

 Okay, let's go!